-Why Businesses Rely on Independent Talent
+Why Businesses Rely on Independent Consultants

 On-demand expertise, staffing flexibility, and better control over employment costs are just a few of the many benefits independent talent offer enterprises.
 Today, an increasing number of Americans are choosing to work independently for the many lifestyle and professional benefits it offers.

 At the same time, the war for talent continues on—there are more job openings than applicants and businesses are having a hard time finding the skilled professionals that they need.
 That’s why, more than ever before, businesses are relying on independent talent for the in-demand skills and professionalism they provide.

 High Quality Independent Consultants Can Choose their Clients

 However, a candidate-driven marketplace means that competition for these workers is quickly increasing.
 Our research has found that 82% of independent professionals have some or a lot of choice in who they work with.
 In order to compete in today’s marketplace, businesses must structure policies, procedures, and engagement practices to meet the needs of these workers.
 Here are three ways to attract, retain, and re-engage high-quality independent professionals.

 How to Attract, Retain and Re-engage the Best Independent Consultants

 1. Create a Streamlined Onboarding Process

 Having a good onboarding process in place is one of the key factors leading to high satisfaction among independent talent.
 In fact, 93% of independents say that having a fast and efficient process for setting them up to work is an important factor in influencing the clients they choose to work with.

 A good onboarding process begins at the very start of the engagement journey, with a website that makes it clear that your business offers opportunities for independent talent.
 On the jobs or careers section of your website, be sure to include language to distinguish between full-time opportunities and opportunities for independent professionals.
 Without these distinctions or a clear freelancer value proposition, the engagement experience can be both confusing and unwelcoming.